-- To ensure appropriate recruitment we shall ensure that all safer recruitment procedures are undertaken including appropriate pre-employment, selection, vetting and identity checks. - We will use Disclosure & Barring Service (DBS) checks to help us to assess suitability and where there is eligibility to do so by determining which roles are in regulated activity and therefore subject to a barring list check and those roles eligible for enhanced DBS checks. - We have a three-year renewal policy on DBS checks for all roles considered eligible for DBS or enhanced DBS checks. - All new members of staff and volunteers are directed to the IF's website to read a copy of this policy and the Charity Commission Guidance on Safeguarding of Children, linked here. - All new staff and volunteers will have a meeting with the Safeguarding Lead to discuss the Ideas Foundation's child safeguarding policy.
-All staff and volunteers will be asked to acknowledge their understanding of their obligations in relation to safeguarding by signing a declaration

-- Staff and volunteers should conduct themselves with children and young adults mindful of this policy. - As a general rule, staff and volunteers should avoid situations where they are on their own with a mentee and, in such situations, plan ahead and signal the arrangement with another member of staff.
+- To ensure appropriate recruitment we shall ensure that all safer recruitment procedures are undertaken including appropriate pre-employment, selection, vetting, identity checks including web searching for the prospective employee. - We will use Disclosure & Barring Service (DBS) checks to help us to assess suitability and where there is eligibility to do so by determining which roles are in regulated activity and therefore subject to a barring list check and those roles eligible for enhanced DBS checks. - We have a three-year renewal policy on DBS checks for all roles considered eligible for DBS or enhanced DBS checks. - All new members of staff and volunteers are directed to the IF's website to read a copy of this policy and the Charity Commission Guidance on Safeguarding of Children, linked here. - All new staff and volunteers will have a meeting with the Safeguarding Lead to discuss the Ideas Foundation's child safeguarding policy.
+All staff and volunteers will be asked to acknowledge their understanding of their obligations in relation to safeguarding by signing a declaration - Staff and volunteers should conduct themselves with children and young adults mindful of this policy. - As a general rule, staff and volunteers should avoid situations where they are on their own with a mentee and, in such situations, plan ahead and signal the arrangement with another member of staff.
 Avoid last-minute or informal arrangements for one-to-one meetings.
-Staff and mentors working with children should not give lifts in cars to children, particularly one-to-one, other than in an emergency, where another member of staff, preferably the Safeguarding Lead, should be informed. - In order that staff and volunteers do not place themselves or children at risk of harm or of allegations of harm, staff and volunteers should seek immediate advice from the Safeguarding Lead or Deputy Safeguarding Lead if a child's interaction with you seems inappropriate, out of the ordinary. - Though Trustees are not directly mentioned in the above bullet points (as they are unlikely to interact with children or young adults taking part in Ideas Foundations programming), they are nevertheless required to follow the procedures as and when necessary. - These policies and procedures will be widely promoted.
-Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in disciplinary action, and dismissal/exclusion from the organisation.
+Staff and mentors working with children should not give lifts in cars to children, particularly one-to-one,

+- other than in an emergency, where another member of staff, preferably the Safeguarding Lead, should be informed. - In order that staff and volunteers do not place themselves or children at risk of harm or of allegations of harm, staff and volunteers should seek immediate advice from the Safeguarding Lead or Deputy Safeguarding Lead if a child's interaction with you seems inappropriate, out of the ordinary. - Though Trustees are not directly mentioned in the above bullet points (as they are unlikely to interact with children or young adults taking part in Ideas Foundations programming), they are nevertheless required to follow the procedures as and when necessary. - These policies and procedures will be widely promoted.
+Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in disciplinary action, and dismissal/exclusion from the organisation. - All staff and Trustees will complete Online Safety Training this relates to on line safety risks for students.